an-yu-chen/academic.website/autobiography.md

       <div id="taiwan-map" class="map-box"></div>
     </div>
     <p>
-      When I was an undergraduate student at National Tsing Hua University in Taiwan, I studied Economics and worked very hard, graduating with a GPA of 3.7.
+    When I was an undergraduate student at National Tsing Hua University in Taiwan, I studied Economics and enjoyed it very much, working hard throughout my studies.
     During that period, I became increasingly interested in innovation, industrial development, and economic transformation.
-Schumpeter’s ideas on innovation and entrepreneurship made my mind full of ideas and encouraged me to think about something more ambitious.
+Schumpeter’s ideas on innovation and entrepreneurship filled my mind with ideas and encouraged me to think more ambitiously.
     </p>

     <p>